-Decorating your home and Christmas tree with lights has become a tradition for many Texas families.
-Depending on the type of lights you use as well as how many strings of lights you are putting up determine how much your electricity usage will be over the month of December.
-To help you stay within budget we are going to break down the cost of having Christmas lights, and when you are a Pogo pay as you go electricity customer, you can remain in control of your usage and spend this holiday season by making adjustments based on your daily usage.
+Decorating for Christmas with strands of lights is a tradition for many Texas families.
+The type of lights, as well as how many strings of lights you put up, determines how much electricity you will use over the month.
+To help you stay within your budget, we are going to break down the cost of having Christmas lights.
+Pogo customers get pay-as-you-go electricity to help control their spend by making adjustments based on their daily usage.

-The most common types of Christmas lights used today are; Incandescent Lights and LED Lights.
+The most common types of Christmas lights used today are incandescent and LED lights.
 If you are like me, you are big time into recycling and reusing what you can.
-Unfortunately recycling old incandescent lights may not be saving you money in the long run (or short run) and increase your electricity usage.
-Let’s say that you are Ebenezer Scrooge and only put up one string of lights.
+Unfortunately, recycling incandescent lights may not be saving you money in the long (or short) run.
+Let’s say that you are an Ebenezer Scrooge and only put up one string of lights.
 One 100-count string of incandescent mini lights runs at 40 watts.
 One 70-count string of LEDs run approximately 4.8 watts total.
-What this means is that reusing incandescent lights can cost you 90 times more than LEDs in the form of your electric usage and increase in the amount that you see on your electric bill.
+Reusing incandescent lights can cost 90 times more than LEDs.

 Most people use more than one string of lights to show their Christmas spirit.
-Looking at a typical household that uses about 10 strings of lights, and maybe some random Christmas decorations will spend anywhere from $10.00 to $15.00 over the course of a month if using incandescent mini lights.
+A household that uses 10 strings of lights will spend $10.00 to $15.00 over the course of a month (if using mini incandescent lights).
 That same household would spend $1.50 to $2.50 with the same amount of LED lights.
-If you are like one of Pogo Energy’s, Christmas obsessed employees who’s houses can be seen glowing from outer space, the savings is even more dramatic.
-She uses 7 strands of icicle lights, 4 strings of lights to cover the fence in her front yard, 2 strings on the porch, 25 strings to wrap the trees in her front yard, 10 strings draped from the branches, 5 strings to outline flower beds, 4 strings to outline the roof of her house, a big blowup Santa and light up candy canes, (we are planning an intervention).
-With incandescent lights, her electric cost over the course of a month would increase anywhere from $250.00 to $305.00.
-The same amount of LED lights would cost her $35.00 to $42.00 over the course of the month.
+If you are like one of Pogo Energy’s Christmas obsessed employees who’s houses can be seen glowing from outer space, the savings is even more dramatic.
+She uses 7 strands of icicle lights, 4 strings of lights to cover the fence in her front yard, 2 strings on the porch, 25 strings to wrap the trees in her front yard, 10 strings draped from the branches, 5 strings to outline flower beds, 4 strings to outline the roof of her house, a big inflatable Santa, and light up candy canes (we might need to plan an intervention).
+With incandescent lights, her electricity cost increases $250.00 to $305.00 for the month.
+The same amount of LED lights would cost her $35.00 to $42.00.

-It doesn’t take a rocket scientist to know that incandescent lights will cost you far more year after year when compared to the cost of LED lights.
-All we are trying to say is that Christmas lights are awesome!
-But decorating using Christmas lights can end up costing you more than you bargain for if you aren’t smart about it.
-Stay in control this holiday season by knowing the truth about how much your lights cost in increased power usage.
+It doesn’t take a rocket scientist to figure out that incandescent lights will cost you more money year after year when compared to LED lights.
+All we are trying to say is that Christmas lights are awesome, but decorating with Christmas lights can end up costing you.
+Stay in control and save money this holiday season.
+Learn the truth about how much your Christmas cheer is costing you.
 Simple adjustments and changing your everyday habits can help you save money during the winter months.